Spelling bee: Asia

 In Asia, a spelling bee is being conducted up to the international level by MaRRS Spelling Bee.
 The competition involves learning the correct spelling of words, their use in sentences and in multiple contexts.
 Currently, it is being held in India, Abu Dhabi, Ajman, Bahrain, Dubai, Fujairah, Ras al Khaimah, Sharjah, and Umm-Al-Quwain.

-In Bahrain, an annual spelling bee contest named Spellbound Bahrain is conducted for the school children by KEEN4, an association of Kerala Engineers.

-In Malaysia, the annual NST-RHB Spell-it-Right Challenge is open to primary and secondary school students under the Malaysian education syllabus.
-The competition is carried out in three rounds: the Preliminary Challenge, State Challenge and National Challenge.
-The preliminary challenge is a written spelling test, from which the top 100 spellers will be chosen to compete in the State Challenge, where the competition is carried out orally.
-The 1st prize winner from this stage will then represent their states to compete for the title of National Spell-it-Right Champion in the National Challenge.

-In Taiwan, the National Spelling Bee Championship is a contest held by Bugstation.tv for young English learners.
-Thousands of young applicants join this contest each year.

-The annual Asia Spelling Cup is held in different cities throughout Asia, and uses mobile pre-selection testing to identify finalists.

 Australia

-In Western Australia, a spelling bee is held by the State Library Foundation of Western Australia, for children in school years 5, 6, 7 and 8.
+In Western Australia, a spelling bee is held by the State Library Foundation of Western Australia, for children in school years five, six, seven, and eight.
 The early stages of the competition are held online, and the final spell-off in front of a live audience.
-Two major prizes are awarded: one for a Junior Winner (Years 5-6) and the other for a Senior Winner (Years 7-8).
+Two major prizes are awarded: one for a Junior Winner (Years 5–6) and the other for a Senior Winner (Years 7–8).
 Further prizes are given to the teacher and school class of each major prize winner, and to the most improved speller each week.

 Bangladesh

 Starting in 2012, Bangladesh's English daily newspaper, The Daily Star and e-Learning portal Champs21.com have been organizing a televised spelling bee on Channel i for the students of class six to ten from Bengali and English medium backgrounds, who compete through their schools and the Champs21 website.
 The spelling bee team visits 7 divisional cities (Dhaka, Chittagong, Sylhet, Rangpur, Rajshahi, Khulna & Barisal) to test top 1% speller and top 96 speller of the season participate in the television show.
 The competition is the first such arrangement in Bangladesh.
 The champion is rewarded with a trip to Washington, DC.
 The winners of season 2 met the honorable president of the People's Republic of Bangladesh Advocate Abdul Hamid.
 The fourth season was held in 2016.